lukaszgawr/ckad/01_App_design_and_build/03_ephemeral_volumes.md

-# Persistent & Ephemeral Volumes
+# Ephemeral Volumes

+Are for caching and other temp data.

 Types of ephemeral volumes:
 * emptyDir